enatsek/Debian-Ubuntu/nginx.md

 }
 ```

-Enable the site and reload Nginx daemon
+Enable the site and reload Nginx:

 ```
 sudo nxensite srv2
 sudo systemctl reload nginx
 ```

-Only 2 given IPs will be able to access to the site ```http://srv2.386387.xyz```, the others will have Forbidden message.
+Only the specified IPs can access `http://srv2.386387.xyz`; others will receive a "403 Forbidden" error.

-You can add more IPs or even IP blocks as following:
+You can add more IPs or entire subnets:

 ```
       allow 195.174.44.0/24;